 Saint Louis Crisis Nursery (2 clinic locations)

-Families in crisis who can’t care properly for their children can take them to one of five Crisis Nurseries in St. Louis and St. Charles.
-The Institute for Family Medicine coordinates admission physicals and ensures acute care needs are addressed for the children and babies staying at these nurseries.
+Families in crisis who can’t care properly for their children can take them to one of five Crisis Nurseries in St. Louis and St. Charles. iFM Community Medicine coordinates admission physicals and ensures acute care needs are addressed for the children and babies staying at these nurseries.
 We provide on-site clinic hours three times a week at two nursery locations – Crisis Nursery Centene Center on Gravois Rd and Crisis Nursery North on the grounds of Christian Hospital in North St. Louis.

 St. Andrews of Jennings

 Through a partnership between St. Andrew’s Resources for Seniors Affordable Housing Communities this clinic meets the primary health care needs of the residents of the St. Andrew’s independent living home.
 The clinic includes preventive health services and is also available for urgent needs.
 Patients with medical insurance are asked to present their insurance information at the time of the visit, but all patients are seen with no “out-of-pocket” cost.
 The clinic operates twice a week on Monday and Wednesday.

 iFM Community Medicine provides primarily screenings and immunizations with some acute care.
 Services include those required for enrollment in early childhood programs including physicals, and screenings for hearing, vision, hemoglobin and lead.
 The need was identified by SSECC because parents were experiencing a great deal of difficulty getting their child to care, since it would mean taking a day off work, which may result in loss of income or their job.
 A nurse practitioner and volunteer delivers health care services weekly at no cost to parents.